MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-troubleshooting.md

 In the command, for an Azure Arc-enabled cluster, set the cluster type parameter (`-t`) to `connectedClusters`.
 For an AKS cluster, set `-t` to `managedClusters`.

 The name of the `microsoft.flux` extension is `flux` if the extension was installed automatically when you created your GitOps configuration.

-To get details about the configuration, check the `statuses` object.
-Then run the command:

 ```azurecli
 az k8s-extension show -g <RESOURCE_GROUP> -c <CLUSTER_NAME> -n flux -t <connectedClusters or managedClusters>